What is a Layer 0 Blockchain?

 The main selling point of this platform is that it takes less than 2 seconds to finalize a transaction.
 This number can be as high as 60 minutes and 6 minutes with Bitcoin and Ethereum respectively.
 Users can also stake their AVAX tokens or run nodes with the hardware they already own.

-What is The Future of Layer 0 Blockchain?
+What is The Future of Layer 0 Blockchains?

-Layer 0 protocols are fantastic solutions to the blockchain trilemma that cater to user needs better than older blockchain projects.
-L0s also offer incredible flexibility to developers by allowing them to create independent blockchains for decentralized applications.
+Layer 0 protocols provide an excellent solution to the blockchain trilemma, addressing user needs more effectively than traditional blockchain projects.
+They offer remarkable flexibility to developers, enabling the creation of independent blockchains tailored for decentralized applications.

 Visit ZebPay blogs to keep yourself updated about everything related to Crypto.
 Experience the power of crypto trading using ZebPay Singapore.

-Some of the most used Layer 0 protocols are Polkadot, Horizon, Cosmos and Avalanche.
+Some of the most used Layer 0 protocols are Polkadot, Horizon, Cosmos, Avalanche, among others.

 What are the Layers in a Blockchain?